google/WebFundamentals/src/content/en/updates/2017/12/disabling-hardware-noise-suppression.md

 below](#heading-experiment).

 At this point, this behavior is only supported for certain input devices and only on macOS.
-Support is limited to devices which have togglable “ambient noise reduction” in the _Sound_ panel of _System Preferences_.
+Support is limited to devices which have toggleable “ambient noise reduction” in the _Sound_ panel of _System Preferences_.

 ## Background